Alexander Dennis Enviro200 MMC: Enviro200 MMC

 The FirstGroup are another significant operator of Enviro200 MMCs, making significant purchases of the type throughout 2015 and 2016.
 32 Enviro200 MMCs were delivered to First Glasgow in November 2015 as part of a larger vehicle investment for the city, followed by the delivery of seven high-specification Enviro200 MMCs in January 2016 to upgrade First Aberdeen's route 13 to 'Platinum' specification.
 Smaller batches of Enviro200 MMCs were also delivered to First South Yorkshire for services in Sheffield, First Essex, First Potteries, First Cymru and for First Glasgow's express services to Glasgow Airport.

 Arriva UK Bus also operate a number of Enviro200 MMCs.
 The company first took on Enviro200 MMCs in early 2016, which were delivered to Arriva London for service on route B13.
 The first orders for an Arriva subsidiary outside London was delivered to Arriva Shires & Essex in 2017, with 14 of the type delivered for services in Luton.
 Elsewhere in 2017, Yorkshire Tiger launched six Enviro200 MMCs for 'Flying Tiger' services connecting Bradford and Harrogate with Leeds Bradford Airport.
+27 more Enviro200 MMCs were delivered to Arriva Midlands, Arriva North East and Arriva Southern Counties in mid-2022.

-Wellglade Group companies Trent Barton and Kinchbus had 136 Enviro200 MMCs in total delivered between 2016 and 2020.
+Wellglade Group companies Trent Barton and Kinchbus had 156 Enviro200 MMCs in total delivered between 2016 and 2023.
 These buses were delivered in various route-branded liveries, such as for the 'Skylink' service to East Midlands Airport, and all feature high-specification interiors.
+A further 29 for use on the 'Ilkeston Flyer', 'the Villager', the H1 and 'the Mickleover' services are on order for delivery in summer 2024.

 Nine Enviro200 MMCs were delivered to East Yorkshire Motor Services across two batches in 2017.
 Following the company's acquisition by Go North East, a pair of Enviro200 MMCs were delivered for two rural services in 2019 and eight more were delivered to Scarborough for the 'Scarborough Sevens' operation later that year.
 This was accompanied by deliveries of 11 Enviro200 MMCs to Go North East for its 'Green Arrow' service.